12 Week Year cover

 When you understand that true accountability is about choice and taking ownership of your choices, everything changes.

-The only person who can hold you accountable for anything is your, and to be successful you must develop the mental honesty and courage to own your thinking, actions, and results.
+The only person who can hold you accountable for anything is you, and to be successful you must develop the mental honesty and courage to own your thinking, actions, and results.

 Interest versus Commitment